alberthnahas/chem-comp-pm2p5-indfin/README.md

 ## Analysis

-The core analysis is performed in the `PCA_ChemComp_Analysis.ipynb` Jupyter notebook, which likely utilizes helper functions defined in `code/process.py`.
+The core analysis is performed in the `jupyter/PCA_ChemComp_Analysis.ipynb` Jupyter notebook, which utilizes helper functions defined in `code/process.py`.
 The analysis steps include:

 1.  **Data Loading and Preparation**:
     * Loading XRF and IC data from CSV files.